dromotherm/sandbox/enhancingEmonCMS.md

         } else return "get_batch only supported by redibuffer engine 9";
     }
 ```
-In the redis engine, we create the specific get_batch method, also just after the get_data one :
+In the RedisBuffer engine, we create the specific get_batch method, also just after the get_data one :
 ```
     /**
      * Return a data batch